DJERLO/patient-information-management-system/README.md

 #### For Windows:

 1. Download the latest Python installer for Windows from [python.org](https://www.python.org/downloads/).
-2. Run the installer and check "Add Python to PATH" during installation.
+2. During installation, ensure to check "Add Python to PATH".
 3. Verify the installation by opening a Command Prompt and running:

     ```bash